The information in this article is up to date for tax year 2024 (returns filed in 2025).

 E-filing Is Less Risky Than Filing By Mail

-Filing electronically is much safer than filing by paper.
+Filing electronically is much safer than filing by paper. ezTaxReturn provides free electronic filing of federal taxes for eligible taxpayers.
 When you e-file, your return is securely transmitted from your computer to the IRS without any pit stops.
-Plus, the IRS has several safeguards in place to ensure your private information remains confidential.
+Plus, the ezTaxReturn has several safeguards in place to ensure your private information remains confidential.

-Tax providers must comply with strict security guidelines and use the latest encryption technology to keep your data safe.
-So far, the IRS has successfully processed over 1.5 billion tax returns.
+Tax providers must comply with strict security guidelines and use the latest encryption technology to keep your data safe. ezTaxReturn has helped millions of taxpayers do their taxes over the last 25 years.

 More Payment Options If You Owe the IRS

 Owe the IRS but can’t afford to pay right away?
 Don’t panic.
 The IRS has flexible payment options, which allow you to e-file now and pay later.
 Through your tax preparer, you can request to have the funds deducted on the date of your choosing.
-Just be sure to get it squared away before April 18th to avoid penalties and interest.
+Just be sure to get it squared away before the April 15th filing deadline to avoid penalties and interest.
 Additional payment methods include debit or credit cards, checks, money orders, and monthly installments.

 Digital Records of Your Returns